 When not on her mat, Amanda spends most of her time chasing after her two children, their rescue dog and visiting foster pups with her loving husband.

-Deep diving into yoga at Villanova University
+Deep diving into yoga at the university level

-One of my favorite jobs is teaching yoga and philosophy to undergraduate students at Villanova University, a highly regarded university in the United States.
+One of my favorite jobs is teaching yoga and philosophy to undergraduate students at a highly regarded university in the United States.
 The opportunity to present the physical and spiritual practices of yoga to students simultaneously is a rare and wonderful thing for a yoga instructor.
 Until I began teaching this class, I only had the chance to do a “deep dive” into the “rest of yoga” with my teacher training students.

 It has been invigorating to watch yoga’s philosophy transform the lives of students who are not hoping to become “professional yogis.”
 Indeed, most of my university students are brand new to the practice yet are touched as deeply by yoga’s wisdom as my more experienced students.
 The opportunity to witness the accessibility of yoga’s “off the mat” gifts when its wisdom is taught in tandem with the physical practice has increased my passion for sharing the full practice of yoga into a world where busy-ness and distraction consistently thwart contemplation, mindfulness, self-knowledge, and contentment.

 I believe the power of my university course is it equally emphasizes the physical practice of yoga (asana and pranayama) and the philosophical (the yamas and the niyamas).
 Unrolling a yoga mat each day provides us with a safe space to practice the ideas and concepts presented by the yamas and niyamas.
 The more we practice with ideas such as non-violence, moderation, self-study and surrender on our yoga mats, the more likely it is that we will think thoughts, make choices and take actions in life that follow these same principles.